Kennedy-Library-DPL-Workshops/GitHub-Workshop/README.md

 * where to learn more!

 ## First things first, what is Git?
-Git is a version control system software. ​**Version control** is a system that tracks changes to files over time, allowing coders to revert to previous versions, collaborate, and manage code history.
+Git is a software system that makes it possible for coders to develop collaboratively by using version control. ​**Version control** is the process of tracking changes to files over time, allowing coders to revert to previous versions, collaborate, and manage code history.

 Have you ever worked simultaneously with others on a Google Doc or Microsoft Word document, only to realize that the changes you were making were overwriting or conflicting with someone else's?
-In contrast, Git works by giving each team member a copy (clone) of the project to work from on their own machine.
+In contrast, Git works by giving each team member a copy (clone) of the entire project to work from on their own machine.
 This structure is called **Distributed Architecture.** ​

 #### Distributed Architecture
 <img src="/image/distr_architecture.png" alt="Diagram explaining distributed architecture" width="300"/>